 A facet of Slow Architecture is reusing existing structures and objects instead of producing new ones.
-For instance, Slow Architects prefer filling in existing urban spaces to building up lesser-developed suburban areas.
-You'll find many creative uses of old objects inside Slow Architecture houses.
-Used wood and recycled building parts might all become part of the structure of the house.
-Home furnishings might be made from creatively-used found objects, like tables and chairs made from cast off wood.
+For instance, Slow Architects prefer filling in existing urban spaces to building up less developed suburban areas.
+You'll find many creative reuses of old objects inside Slow Architecture houses.
+Used wood and recycled building parts can all become part of the architectural design.
+Home furnishings might be made from creatively used found objects, such as tables and chairs made from salvaged wood.

-If Slow Architecture sounds interesting to you but you're not in the market to build a new house, you're in luck.
-Since Slow Architecture's focus is using existing structures and objects, you can use Slow Architecture concepts to use the space and objects you have more efficiently.
+If Slow Architecture sounds interesting to you, look for a contractor who’s familiar with this type of sustainable design.
+Even if you are not currently in the market to build a new house, you're in luck.
+Since Slow Architecture's focus is using existing structures and objects, you can use Slow Architecture concepts to use the living space and objects you have more efficiently.

-- Fix it - don't throw it out: Although many of the objects we have in our houses are meant to be disposable, Americans throw out many things that are actually fixable.
-Next time something breaks or looks a little worn, ask yourself if you can fix it.
+- Fix it -- don't throw it out.
+Although many of the objects we have in our houses are meant to be disposable, Americans trash many items that are actually quite fixable.
+Next time something breaks or looks a little worn, ask yourself if you can tackle a simple DIY repair.

-- Centralize: Make a hub in your house for family/personal activity.
-John Brown suggests that one should not see his house as a series of rooms on a floor plan, but instead see it as a series of places where you do certain activities.
+- Centralize.
+Make a hub in your house for family/personal activity.
+John Brown suggests that you should not look at your house as a series of rooms on a floor plan, but instead as a series of places where you can take part in certain activities.
 In many houses, the kitchen is the hub of the house.
 What can you do to use the space in your kitchen to accommodate all of your activities?

-- Relax: Turn off the cell phone, internet, and television for a few minutes every day.
-Cook a simple dinner, turn off the TV, and eat together as a family.
+- Relax.
+Turn off the cell phone, internet, and television for a few minutes every day.
+Cook a simple dinner and eat together as a family.
 Slow Architecture promotes independence and calmness.
-It costs nothing to give yourself a few minutes of quiet.
+It costs nothing to give yourself and your household a few minutes of quiet.